KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

+> [!IMPORTANT]
-Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be linked to the app target.
+> Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be linked to the app target.

 ## Getting started

-After installing KeyboardKit, just make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To use KeyboardKit in a keyboard extension, just inherit the KeyboardKit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKitPro